mhaseebtariq/doppel-speller/README.md

 Alias of `generate_lsh_forest` in [cli.py](./doppelspeller/cli.py)
 * Given the "truth" database (see `GROUND_TRUTH_FILE` in [settings.py](./doppelspeller/settings.py)):
     - Generates a Locality-sensitive hashing (LSH) forest for fetching the nearest title matches
-    - "Nearest", based on the Jaccard distance computed on ngrams (n=3) of titles
+    - "Nearest", based on the Jaccard distance computed on ngrams (n=3) of the titles
 * The computation can definitely be improved by using a different distance metric, computed over high dimensional matrices

 #### `make generate-lsh-forest`